gnolang/gno/docs/how-to-guides/effective-gno.md

 Before we dive in, it's important to note that Gno shares several similarities with Go.
-Therefore, if you haven't already, we highly recommend reading ["Effective Go"](https://go.dev/doc/effective_go) as a primer.
+Therefore, if you haven't already, we highly recommend reading
+$
+["Effective Go"](https://go.dev/doc/effective_go) as a primer.

+## Disclaimer

+Gno is a young language.
+The practices we've identified are based on its current state.
+As Gno evolves, new practices will emerge and some current ones may become obsolete.
+We welcome your contributions and feedback.
+Stay updated and help shape Gno's future!

 ## Counter-intuitive good practices